 - A volunteer opportunity that changed your view of the world

-- An event on a local or even international level that’s impacted you
+- An event locally or even internationally that’s affected you

 - An academic subject that has led to experiences or personal study outside of school

-- A special trip you took and how it impacted you
+- A special trip you took and how it affected you

 - Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.